Rules

 Managing Rule Order

-You can reorder rule execution sequences directly from the rule configuration pages using Move Up and Move Down actions.
-This allows you to easily adjust the order in which rules are processed, without manually managing line numbers.
+You can reorder rule execution sequences directly from the rule configuration pages by using the Move Up and Move Down actions.
+This allows you to adjust the order in which rules are processed without manually managing line numbers.

 Rule Execution from External Systems